Gametrics/standards/grc.md

 * **O** if this is original hardware/software.
 * **R** if it is a repro or bootleg.

-Code creators **SHOULD** consider the brand/manufacturer when determining whether a device is OEM or Repro.
-If a piece of hardware passes itself off as Nintendo hardware but is not made by Nintendo, its proper code is REP. Third party consoles do not pass themselves off as OEM hardware, and **MUST** be given as their own company name with an authenticity of `OEM`.
+Code creators should consider the brand/manufacturer when determining whether a device is OEM or Repro.
+If a piece of hardware passes itself off as Nintendo hardware but is not made by Nintendo, its proper code is **R**.
+Third party consoles, even if they run OEM software (ex: the Retron series of systems), still do not pass themselves off as OEM hardware, and **MUST** be given as their own company name with an authenticity of `OEM`.

 This code has more to do with manufacturer than components.
 A Nintendo DS with sigificant modifications is still a Nintendo-made Nintendo DS at the end of the day.

 ### Family \(F\)
 This attribute represents the general hardware family of the device.
 It is composed of a 3-character ALL-CAPS alphanumeric string.

-The *first* release of any hardware system in any region defines the family, i.e. the US NES is still part of the Famicom family of systems.
+The *first* release of any hardware system in any region defines the family, i.e. the US NES is part of the Famicom family of systems.

-For systems with unnecessarily confusing naming schemes (Xbox 1 vs original Xbox vs Xbox One X vs Xbox), the generation number willb be used (ex XB1=Original xbox, XB2=Xbox 360/Slim, Xb3=Xbox One/Xbox One S/X)
+For systems with unnecessarily confusing naming schemes (Xbox 1 vs original Xbox vs Xbox One X vs Xbox), the generation number will be used (ex XB1=Original xbox, XB2=Xbox 360/Slim, Xb3=Xbox One/Xbox One S/X)

 For software, the family indicates the primary system the software is intended to run on.